 - Vehicles shall not be abandoned in campus parking areas and must be in good working condition at all times.
 Failure to comply will result in a $15 fine.
 Subsequent violations could result in the vehicle being towed at the owner’s expense.

 All fines must be paid within 30 calendar days of issue.
-If payment has not been received within 30 days, an attempt to notify the vehicle owner of the outstanding violation will be made and an immobilization device or “boot” will be placed on that vehicle.
+If payment has not been received within 30 calendar days, an attempt to notify the vehicle owner of the outstanding violation will be made.
+If no remediation has been made after seven calendar days of being notified, an immobilization device or “boot” will be placed on that vehicle.
 Notifications will only be sent to those vehicle owners that can be identified.

 If a vehicle receives a boot, a $75 boot fee must be paid at the cashier’s window to remove the boot.
 The boot fee is in addition to any outstanding violation fines and/or late fees.
 Vehicle boots will not be removed until the boot fee and all outstanding violations are paid in full.
 If fees are not paid in full within 72 hours of the boot being placed on the vehicle, the vehicle will be towed at the owner’s expense.
 Vehicle boots are property of Johnson & Wales University and can only be removed by authorized personnel.
 Unauthorized removal of a vehicle boot is strictly prohibited.
-Violators will be referred to Student Conduct for further action.
+Violators will be referred to Community Standards and Conduct for further action.
 Damage resulting in unauthorized removal of the vehicle boot and/or theft of the vehicle boot will be prosecuted to the full extent of the law.

-Parking Appeal Process
+Parking Citation Appeals Process

 - Write a formal letter outlining the disagreement with the issuance of the violation or vehicle boot.

-- Include the violation number, date, time, and reason for the violation and/or vehicle boot.
+- Include the violation number, date, time and reason for the violation and/or vehicle boot.

 - Include a return address, phone number and valid email address.